davedbase/solid-slider/README.md

 ## Plugins

 Plugins may be added directly via the createSlider primitive.
 You may add a KeenSlider plugin directly or built-in plugins shipped with this package.
 Currently an autoplay plugin is available that will assist with autoplaying actions in the slider.
 Simply add the plugins after the options parameter.
+Please feel free to post requests for additional plugins or submit PRs if you decide to improve the base functionality.
+Some ideas for additional plugins include:

+- Slider nav (dot, arrow controls even thumbnails)
+- Lazy loaded images
+- Slide transitions

 ### Autoplay